kuhchung/kuhchung.github.io/pages/hunters-notes/Qurupeco.md

 You can sonic bomb the singing and howling, but if your weapon is drawn, you actually won't have time unless his beak is broken.
 A win for Sword and Shield, I guess... at the cost of not being able to hit anything good.

 ## Flash Bombing
 Flash bombs are very effective against Qurupeco.
 He will either tailspin (annoying) or lower his head and bite (nice!)
+The bite movement is actually unique to the flashed state!

 ## Reward Oddities
 Flintstones are a break and a cap reward.